altxtech/dotfiles/README.md

 ## License

-This repository is licensed under the MIT LICENSE.
+This repository is licensed under the MIT License.